SesatGuy/KBytesOS/README.md

 # KBytesOS
 #### A Open-Sourced Windows's Batch operating system.

-File Size : 98.6 KB
+Have You Tired With Operation System That Laggy?
+Dont't Worry KBytesOS Here To Help You.

 # Features
+We Have All Features That Everyone Need In Basic Use

+* Browser
+* Folders
 * Notepad
 * Calculator
-* Password Generator

 ## Why Should You Trust This Garbage OS?

 * Because You Can
 * One FIle = Everything Inside
-* Use 0% Of CPU Usage And 1% Of RAM Usage
+* Use 0.1% Of CPU Usage And 1.5% Of RAM Usage
 * Wifi Is Useless

 # Games

 * Raise A Batched Floppa V 0.1.3 By [GladfanIsHere](https://github.com/GladfanIsHere/Raise-a-batched-floppa)
 * Tic Tac Toe
-* RPG
+* Fantasy RPG
 * Guess The Number

 # Reminder